DesmondSanctity/banking-demo/README.md

 ## considerations
 To achieve a very scalable, simple and easy to maintain codebase, the following considerations were made:
 - Database transaction concept is used to handle database events like account creation for a user, send money functionality, create/delete account and user functionality.
-This is to avoid race conditions, mantain data integrity and to ensure that the database is always in a consistent state.
+This is to avoid race conditions, maintain data integrity and to ensure that the database is always in a consistent state.
-- The application is built using the monolithic approach of building software.
-This is to ensure that the application is easy to maintain and scale.
 - The application is built using Typescript.
-This is to ensure that we have control of the data flow of the application, readable ans easy to maintain.
+This is to ensure that we have control of the data flow of the application, readable and easy to maintain.
-- The necessary middlewares are implemented to handle the authentication, logging, and validation of the application.
+- The necessary middlewares are implemented to handle the API call rate limit, authentication, logging, and validation of the application.
 - The application is built using the microservices approach of building software.
 This is to ensure that services are independent of each other and can be scaled independently.

 ## improvements to be made
 - Ensuring service resilience in production: